Dominion Marine Media kicked off the Miami International Boat Show by naming David Rockefeller, Jr., as the 2013 YachtWorld Hero.

 Boating Industry: How did Sailors for the Sea get started?

 Rockefeller: Let me give you a quick history.
 In the early part of this century, there were two national commissions studying the health of the oceans.
 There was a Senate commission and there was a private commission financed by the Pew Charitable Trust.
 I was asked to serve as a commissioner on the Pew commission.
-I spent three years traveling around the country … and found that the condition that of our coastal waters was far worse than people realized.
+I spent three years traveling around the country … and found that the condition of our coastal waters was far worse than people realized.

 Most dramatic was the declining fish population.
 This had been going on for 50 years, but we were just waking up to the fact that our capacity to catch fish – I’m not talking about recreational fishing, I’m talking about commercial – had way exceeded the ability of the fishing stock to rebound.